ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <strong>Observation(s):</strong>
 <ul>
+  <li> For example, about 60% of known planets can be found within 2,000 light years from Earth.</li>
   <li> About 90% of exoplanets are within the 10,000 light year range. </li>
   <li> Growth slows down past 4,000 light years. </li>
 </ul>